-The deputy Mark II is a $VST^{m}2.4$ software instrument for Microsoft[®] Windows[®] in the tradition of classic string machines and early "polyphonic" synthesizers, written in native C++ code.
+The Deputy Mark II is a software instrument plug-in for Microsoft Windows (VST) and Apple macOS (VST/AU) in the tradition of classic string machines and early "polyphonic" synthesizers, written in native C++ code.
 The main features are:

-- Polyphonic string/synthesizer (Poly) section and monophonic synthesizer (Mono) section - Built-in Ensemble and Phaser effects - Flexible keyboard assignment for Poly and Mono section - Poly section: - Up to 61 voices polyphony - o Two band-limited frequency divider-driven oscillator banks - Sawtooth and PWM waveforms - o 2-pole multi-mode filter and ADS envelope per voice - o Global ADSR envelope for paraphonic modulation - Resonator bank (3 zero-delay feedback filters) - Mono section: - Single VCO plus suboscillator and noise - o 4-pole zero-delay feedback lowpass filter - ADSR envelope and LFO - Output of Poly section can be send to filter input - Double precision audio processing - All parameters can be controlled by MIDI controllers - Skinning support - Plug-in comes in 32 bit and 64 bit versions - Fully compatible with SM Pro Audio's V-MachineTM
+- Polyphonic string/synthesizer (Poly) section and monophonic synthesizer (Mono) section

+- Built-in Ensemble and Phaser effects

+- Flexible keyboard assignment for Poly and Mono section

+- Poly section:

+- Up to 61 voices polyphony

+- Two band-limited frequency divider-driven oscillator banks

+- Sawtooth and PWM waveforms

+- 2-pole multi-mode filter and ADS envelope per voice

+- Global ADSR envelope for paraphonic modulation

+- Resonator bank (3 zero-delay feedback filters)

+- Mono section:

+- Single VCO plus suboscillator and noise

+- 4-pole zero-delay feedback lowpass filter

+- ADSR envelope and LFO

+- Output of Poly section can be send to filter input

+- Double precision audio processing

+- All parameters can be controlled by MIDI controllers

+- Skinning support

+- Plug-in supports Windows and macOS (32 bit and 64 bit)

-The deputy emulates an instrument that might have been built this way in the 1970s.
+The Deputy emulates an instrument that might have been built this way in the 1970s.
 Due to technical and economical reasons it would have been a compromise between which features a musician expected, what he was willing to pay for it, and what fitted in a single box.
 The Digital Revolution already lured around the corner and manifested itself in frequency dividers and sophisticated keyboard controllers, but sound was still shaped in the good old analog fashion (if you ignore some ingenious machines like the PPG Wave Computer for the moment).
-As a conclusion, the deputy is (technically speaking, and as to nowadays standards) a fairly limited instrument.
+As a conclusion, the Deputy is (technically speaking, and as to nowadays standards) a fairly limited instrument.
 However, I strongly believe that technical limitation can be a source of great creativity.
 Prost!